pawelmajcher/cashflows.R/README.md

 source("https://github.com/pawelmajcher/cashflows.R/blob/main/cashflows.R?raw=true")
 ```

+> [!CAUTION]
-This code is not actively maintained as of now, but is subject to change.
-If you rely on the current behavior of the code, consider downloading the code or using the raw link to a specific commit version.
+> This code is not actively maintained as of now, but is subject to change.
+If you rely on the current behavior of the code, consider downloading the code or using the raw link to a specific version.

 ## Functions